 Santa Margerita (DORSODURO)

-In terms of energy levels and walking, it is true that with very young children it can difficult with a pram over all the bridges, or with the little legs of todler.
-In this case we would recommend staying in certain areas, such as Dorsoduro, full of large campos and stretches of waterfront on which to walk.
-Or perhaps up in Arsenale area, where it is quieter, there is easy access to San Elena the green park of Venice.
+In terms of energy levels, it can difficult with a stroller to cross over the bridges or to traverse for long periods with the little legs of toddler.
+In this case, we would recommend staying in certain areas, such as Dorsoduro, which is full of large campos and stretches of waterfront on which to walk.
+Or perhaps also in the Arsenale area, where it is quieter and there is easy access to San Elena (the large green park of Venice).

-However, if you are with children of varying ages than the saving grace for all families is always the Campos.
-At a certain time each day you will hear the noises ebb and flow like the tide, as the morning commute dies away and is replaced with workers eating and finally the crescendo of school children around 16.00.
+It is still recommended that if you are with children of varying ages, your saving grace will always be the Campos.
+During a certain time each day, you’ll hear the noises ebb and flow like the tide, as the morning commute dies away and is replaced with workers eating and finally the crescendo of school children around 16.00 (4pm).

-The absence of cars not only reassures parents but also builds confidence in a Childs own exploration.
-Because the city feels more human sized, understandable.
+The absence of cars not only reassures parents, but also builds confidence in a Childs own exploration.
+The city feels more human sized and understandable.